 Muskingum County Family YMCA - The YMCA houses an eight-lane competition/lap pool, activity pool, locker rooms, steam rooms and saunas, fitness equipment, gymnasium, group exercise rooms, and a "Kids Korner" for child care.
-In addition to the community, the YMCA offers its services at no charge to Zane State College students who are enrolled at least 3 credit hours per term.
+In addition to the community, Zane State College provides memberships to the YMCA for students who are enrolled at least 3 credit hours per term.